QuantEcon/Bookshelf/client/src/assets/scss/README.md

 Run 'npm install' in this directory to install the required components.

 Run 'gulp' to process the SCSS into a CSS file.
-The output will be 'main.css' and 'main.css.min' in a 'dist' directory.
+The output will be 'main.css' and 'main.css.min' in the `client/src/assets/css` directory.